Fair & Equal Opportunities for our people

 Our B Corp certification, which we achieved in October 2021, shows our intention to shift to a purpose-driven model.
 We commit to concrete changes in our day-to-day activities at all levels of the organization.
-To achieve this, we set ambitious objectives for 2021 based on four pillars: Fair & Equal Opportunities for our people, Responsible Sourcing, Positive Impact on Communities, and Impact on the Planet.
+To achieve this, we set ambitious objectives each year based on four pillars: Fair & Equal Opportunities for our people, Responsible Sourcing, Positive Impact on Communities, and Impact on the Planet.
 Measurable objectives are published in this section for each pillar.
 This roadmap is inspired by our Environmental Impact Report and by our materiality analysis.

 As social impact is a key pillar of our approach, we are currently working with the Institut Français de la Mode (IFM) and the Conseil National des Arts et Métiers (CNAM) to develop a methodology for a social profit and loss account.
 While research is only just beginning, we plan to make an open-source version of the tool once it is ready.